code16/sharp/docs/pages/building-entity-form.md

 ## Input validation

-Of course you'll want to have an input validation on your form.
-Simply create a [Laravel Form Request class](https://laravel.com/docs/5.4/validation#form-request-validation), and link it in the config:
+Of course you'll want to have an input validation on your form; create a [Laravel Form Request class](https://laravel.com/docs/5.4/validation#form-request-validation), and link it in the config:

 ```php
 // config/sharp.php